Join us for worship on Sundays at 10:30 am

 Calvary Community Church first began conducting services on September 23, 1962.
 The small congregation met at 1689 Laurel, Hanover Park, Illinois in the home of the Kowalski’s.
 Reverend Eugene West was the first Pastor of this congregation.

 Church growth encouraged these families to move to a new location—Ontarioville School.
-Pastor West urged the congregation to complete its constitution and statement of faith, and move toward becoming a legally incorporated body.
+Pastor West urged the congregation to complete its constitution and statement of faith, and move toward becoming a legally incorporated was body.

 That dream became a reality in September of 1964.
 The church became affiliated with a larger body of Christians in the Baptist denomination since they were in doctrinal accord.
 Thus, Calvary Baptist Church of Schaumburg Township born.